feathersjs/docs/api/hooks-common.md

 Return `true` if every hook function returned a truthy value.

 - Used as a predicate function with conditional hooks.
-- The current `hook` is passed to all the hook functions, and they are run in parallel.
+- The current `context` is passed to all the hook functions, and they are run in parallel.
 - Hooks to run may be sync or Promises only.
 - `feathers-hooks` catches any errors thrown in the predicate.